cruzgerman216/2023-code-labs-be-notes/C7-Ruby-on-Rails-Introduction/notes.md

 **Exercise 1.4: Errors**
 - Fix the [Rails project](https://github.com/cruzgerman216/CL-Rails-error-1)

-You should be able to navigate from page to page by click on each link.
+You should be able to navigate from page to page by clicking on each link.

 # Project Brainstorming